jeredw/advent2023/README.md

 my nemesis the `^` operator again, but I learned my lesson yesterday and made a class right quick.
 I didn't really want to make a class, I just wanted a function, but you work with what you got.

+## Day 14

+I a really cool Smalltalk moment today.
+At one point while debugging something, I printed out a matrix (by highlighting some code and then selecting "Print it").
+This puts some blue text into the workspace.
+I happened to hover over this text and click it, and a window popped up showing the actual object!
+The text wasn't just... text.
+It was really the object, and acted as a link to an inspector to go look at it.
+Wild.